-- Leadership and management of all aspects of the school's work, including provision for children with special educational needs - Keeping the Trustees and Academy Advisor Group informed about SEND issues - Working closely with the SENDCO - The deployment of all special educational needs personnel within the school - Monitoring and reporting to the Trustees and Academy Advisory Group about the implementation of the Academy's SEND policy
+- Leadership and management of all aspects of the school's work, including provision for children with special educational needs - Keeping the Trustees and Local Advisory Group informed about SEN issues - Working closely with the SENCO - The deployment of all special educational needs personnel within the school

+Monitoring and reporting to the Trustees and Local Authority Group about the implementation of the Academy's SEN policy

-Role of the SENDCO
+Role of the SENCO

-The SENDCO is responsible for co-ordinating the provision of special educational needs throughout the Academy.
+The SENCO is responsible for co-ordinating the provision of special educational needs throughout the Academy.
 This includes:

-- Overseeing the day-to-day operation of the SEND policy. - Providing leadership, advice and support to staff, in special educational needs. - Working alongside staff to assist them in assessing, identifying and planning for SEND and ensuring that SEND children make progress - Assisting in the monitoring and evaluation of the progress of children with SEND, through use of existing school assessment information, e.g. regular Progress Assessments, close liaison with subject / class teachers, external examinations, SIMS, Tracker and SISRA data etc - Overseeing and maintaining specific resources for special educational needs - Liaising with external agencies and providing a link between these agencies, class/subject teachers and parents / carers - Contributing to and, where necessary, leading the in-service training of staff - Monitoring, evaluating and reporting on the provision for children with SEND, to the Trustees, in conjunction with the Advisory Group members for SEND - Management and update of the SEND register and SEND records including the dissemination of relevant information, regarding individual children, to staff - Ensuring that we log children identified as having additional needs on our SEND register and on SIMS.
-The SEND register is shared with all staff along with their support plans - Co-ordinating Examination Access Arrangements, for SEND children, during external examinations and internal assessments - Carrying out detailed assessments and observations of children with learning difficulties and special educational needs - Liaising effectively with HLTAs and Learning Support Assistants - Liaising with the SENDCOs in feeder First, High and primary schools, to ensure a smooth transition for SEND children form one school to another

-- Liaising with the Designated Teacher where a Looked After Child has SEND - Leading SEND Reviews and managing all the statutory documentation relating to special educational needs - Liaising with parents / carers of children with special educational needs, in conjunction with class/subject teachers, so that they are aware of the strategies being used and encouraging them to be partners in the process
+- Overseeing the day-to-day operation of the SEN policy - Providing leadership, advice and support to staff, in special educational needs - Working alongside staff to assist them in assessing, identifying and planning for SEN and ensuring that SEN children make progress - Assisting in the monitoring and evaluation of the progress of children with SEN, through use of existing school assessment information, e.g. regular Progress Assessments, close liaison with subject/class teachers, external examinations, SIMS, Tracker and SISRA data etc - Overseeing and maintaining specific resources for special educational needs - Liaising with external agencies and providing a link between these agencies, class/subject teachers and parents / carers - Contributing to and, where necessary, leading the in-service training of staff - Monitoring, evaluating and reporting on the provision for children with SEN, to the Trustees, in conjunction with the Local Authority Group members for SEN - Management and update of the SEN register and SEN records including the dissemination of relevant information, regarding individual children, to staff - Ensuring that we log children identified as having additional needs on our SEN register and on SIMS.
+The SEN register is shared with all staff along with their support plans - Co-ordinating Examination Access Arrangements, for SEN children, during external examinations and internal assessments - Carrying out detailed assessments and observations of children with learning difficulties and special educational needs - Liaising effectively with HLTAs and Learning Support Assistants - Liaising with the SENCOs in feeder First, High and primary schools, to ensure a smooth transition for SEN children form one school to another - Liaising with the designated staff member (Looked After Children Coordinator) where a Looked After Child has SEN - Leading SEN Reviews and managing all the statutory documentation relating to special educational needs - Liaising with parents/carers of children with special educational needs, in conjunction with class/subject teachers, so that they are aware of the strategies being used and encouraging them to be partners in the process

-Class/Teaching Staff and Subject Leader responsibilities
+Class / Teaching Staff and Subject Leader responsibilities

-Teaching staff are responsible for SEND provision within the classroom and for providing an appropriately differentiated and inclusive curriculum.
+Teaching staff are responsible for SEN provision within the classroom and for providing an appropriately differentiated and inclusive curriculum.
 Students should be first supported through high-quality teaching, differentiated and personalised according to specific student needs.
 All students should be supported through effective differentiation and supporting resources.
-Class and subject teachers retain responsibility for the progress of individuals, and should work alongside the SENDCO and specialist staff to plan SEND provision.
+Class and subject teachers retain responsibility for the progress of individuals, and should work alongside the SENCO and specialist staff to plan SEN provision.
 This includes provision for Looked After Children (LAC).

-HLTAs and Learning Support Assistants work as part of a team alongside the SENDCO and teaching staff.
-They support individual needs of children with SEND and help promote inclusion within the classroom, intervention groups and one-to-one support.
+HLTAs and Learning Support Assistants work as part of a team alongside the SENCO and teaching staff.
+They support individual needs of children with SEN and help promote inclusion within the classroom, intervention groups and one-to-one support.
 They play an important role in implementing personalised provision, monitoring progress and providing feedback to teachers.
 They contribute to review meetings and help students to gain access to a broad and balanced curriculum.
 They are also available to provide educational and emotional support to our Looked After Children (LAC).